 Some lodges offer an all-day safari.
 You’ll spend the entire day inside the park and have the opportunity to travel to the more remote areas where most travellers don’t get the chance to see.

 South Luangwa National Park is the birthplace of the walking safari.
-It’s an authentic safari experience where you’ll become a part of the bush and notice the sounds, smells and signals of the wild.
+It’s been an authentic safari experience where you’ll become a part of the bush and notice the sounds, smells and signals of the wild.

 You’ll be joined by an experienced guide as well as an armed ranger.
 You’ll learn how to identify the different animal footprints and witness things you wouldn’t see from a car like dung beetles rolling their balls and the marks of where a porcupine dragged its quills.